 Another big perk is the sense of privacy created by separating the master bedroom from the other three.

 Plus you get all the extra features like a mudroom, walk-in pantry, study, and even a wine closet!

 The Calais is a two-story home that is the perfect setting for a growing family.
 Its entrance expands into the dining room and two of the four bedrooms, including the master.

 This home offers plenty for each member of the family and fits a busy lifestyle.
-For example, the house has some unique perks like a game room and computer nook.
+For example, the house has some unique amenities like a game room and computer nook.

 Plus, you get around 4,000 square feet with the home – including 4 bedrooms and 4 bathrooms.

 There’s so much to learn about designing and choosing the right floor plan for your family – but now you are well on your way to getting started!